SouthGreenPlatform/VcfHunter/README.md

  **\*.png:** A list of png files containing consensus accessions specific group alleles proportions along the studied chromosome.
 At most 15 individuals were reported per png file.
 <br><br>

+### vcfFormatForVcftools.py

+This program reformat the vcf file in order to remove variant alleles that are not found in the individual.
+REF allele can be changed is the allele of reference sequence is not found in genotypes in the vcf.
+In this case, the REF allele become the first allele (ASCII sorted) found in individuals of the vcf.
+Coverage of removed allele is also removed from the AD section but not from the DP section of the individual.
+Monomorphous sites are also removed.

+*Options:*

+    --vcf: The vcf file containing genotyped individuals.
+    --out: Name for the output file.
+    --outgzip: Output file in gzip format.
+Possible values: 'y' or 'n'.

+*Output:*

+ **\*.vcf** or **\*.vcf.gz:** A vcf file in which alleles that are not found in the vcf are removed.\
+<br><br>